sasjs/cli.sasjs.io/docs/fs.md

 > `sasjs fs deploy <localFolder> <remoteFolder> -t targetName`

-## sasjs fs sync (coming soon)
+## sasjs fs sync

 Will hash up a _remote_ SAS filesystem, compare with _local_ hashes, and deploy only the differences.
 Much faster than a full `sasjs fs deploy`.
+Will also create the folder on the remote server if it does not exist.

+Here's a demo video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/HjUpGGCpx_M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Syntax

 > `sasjs fs sync <localFolder> <remoteFolder> -t targetName`

+### Known Limitations

+The following issues exist with the current implementation - they do not affect the functionality (syncing local directory with remote) but we do plan to address them in a future release:

+* If `remoteFolder` path is relative, or contains a tilde (eg `./somedir` or `~/somedir`), the terminal response will incorrectly state that there were sync issues.
+This is due to path expansion affecting the comparison.
+In fact the files were deployed successfully.
+* If a file is deleted locally, it will not be deleted remotely.
+This part has not been built yet.
+* If a file in a subdirectory is _renamed_ it will not be re-synced.
+This is due to hash compares at folder level being based only on file content.
+We will change the algorithm to include filenames when hashing folder content into a folder hash.